 To view or download a copy of the complete 2022 handbook please click this link : Safeguarding Vulnerable Groups Handbook or follow the links below to go directly to the individual sections.

-(We have some copies of the whole file but ask that you don't request these unless absolutely necessary as the file was designed to add further pages in the future to reduce waste and save resources).
+(We have some copies of the whole file if needed - but please reuse your existing file if possible to reduce waste and save resources).